-Note: While the heating cable is protected by the DITRA-HEAT and DITRA-HEAT-DUO matting, be careful when applying the mortar to not damage the cable with the notched trowel.
+Note: While the heating cable is protected by the Schluter[®]-DITRA-HEAT and DITRA-HEAT-DUO matting, be careful when applying the mortar to not damage the cable with the notched trowel.

-Tile can be installed over DITRA-HEAT and DITRA-HEAT-DUO immediately; no need to wait for the mortar to cure.
-Fill the matting with Schluter SET®, Schluter ALL-SET®, Schluter FAST-SET®, or unmodified thin-set mortar and comb additional mortar over the matting using a trowel that is appropriate for the size of the tile.
+1 Tile can be installed over DITRA-HEAT and DITRA-HEAT-DUO immediately; no need to wait for the mortar to cure.
+Fill the matting with SET, ALL-SET, FAST-SET, or unmodified thin-set mortar and comb additional mortar over the matting using a trowel that is appropriate for the size of the tile.

-Solidly embed the tiles in the setting material, making sure to observe the open time of the bonding mortar.
+Solidly embed the tiles in the setting material, sliding the tile back and forth perpendicular to the tile ridges underneath.
+This will help collapse the mortar ridges and improve contact between the mortar and the tile.
+Make sure to observe the open time of the bonding mortar.
 If the mortar skins over prior to tile installation, remove and reapply.